-Second (2) - To shift to Second, press the release button on the side of the shift lever.
+Second (2) - To shift to Second, press the release button on the front of the shift lever.
 This position locks the transmission in second gear.
 It does not downshift to first gear when you come to a stop.
 Second gives you more power when climbing, and increased engine braking when going down steep hills.
 Use second gear when starting out on a slippery surface or in deep snow.
 It will help reduce wheelspin.
-First (1) - To shift from Second to First, press the release button on the side of the shift lever.
-With the lever in this position, the transmission locks in First gear.
-By upshifting and downshifting through 1, 2, D3 and D4, you can operate this transmission much like a manual transmission without a clutch pedal.